- Curricular Affairs

 Requirements and Electives

-Year Four offers a wide range of options incorporating required and elective curriculum, vacation, interview time, remedial activities, research, or additional course work.
+Year Four offers a wide range of options incorporating required and elective curriculum, interview time, remedial activities, research, or additional course work.
 These elements allow students to design programs to fit their individual career goals.

 DESCRIPTION OF THE PROGRAM